-The Prophecy of Saint Malichy is believed by many people, including the author, and was never officially discredited by the Holy See.
-The prophecy has predicted Popes from Celestine II in 1143 to Benedict XVI in 2005.
+Many people, including the author, believe on the prophecy of Saint Malichy and it was never officially discredited by the Holy See.
+The prophecy has predicted popes from Celestine II in 1143 to Benedict XVI in 2005.
 I associate the prophecy with finite induction, a method that proves mathematical theorems, showing the prediction true for Pope Celestine II, and for any numbered pope, the prediction of the next numbered pope is true.
 For example, for Pope John XXIII the prophecy indicated his successor, Pope Paul VI.
 The Prophecy of St. Malachy just lists unnumbered Petrus Romanus, Pope Peter II, after Benedict XVI.